 Freshens plans to add more food options two months after its initial opening

-Caleb Ogilvie, Staff Editor
+Caleb Ogilvie, Managing Editor

 Freshens, one of AU’s newer food venues, plans to offer more options at their storefront after spring break, according to a university news release.
 American University said on March 1 that they would add new fruit produce to match the spring season along with other beef and vegetables.